coderolls/coderolls-blog/_posts/java-string/2019-11-30-compare-two-strings-lexicographically-in-java.md

 Most noteworthy, In `compareTo()` method of the Java, the comparison is based on the Unicode value of each character in the strings.

-If you found this article worth, please [Give me a cup of Coffee ☕](https://www.paypal.me/GauravKukade)

 Have you tried the `compareTo()` method or created a user-defined method to compare two string lexicographically?
 How was your experience?
 Have you faced any problem? please write down the same in the comment section below.